2009 Cleveland Browns season: Week 14: vs. Pittsburgh Steelers

 The Browns hosted the rival Pittsburgh Steelers on a night with subzero wind chills for a Week 14 duel.
 In windy conditions, Phil Dawson hit a pair of 29-yard field goals and Chris Jennings had a 10-yard touchdown run to put the Browns up 13.
 Jeff Reed nailed a field goal before the half to draw the Steelers within 10 and hit another in the third to bring them within a touchdown.
 However, a scoreless fourth by both teams led the Browns to their first win against the Steelers since 2003, and the Browns became only the fourth team in NFL history to be at least 10 games under .500 and defeat the defending Super Bowl champions.

-With the win, the Browns improved to 2–11, snapped a twelve-game losing streak against the Steelers and won against them for the first time since 2003 when they defeated the team 33–13 in Pittsburgh.
+With the win, the Browns improved to 2–11, snapped a twelve-game losing streak against the Steelers and won against them for the first time since 2003 when they defeated the team 33–13 in Pittsburgh finishing 1-5 against the AFC North.
 The team also won their first home game since an October 2008 victory, against the Super Bowl champion New York Giants.
 KR Josh Cribbs was named AFC Special Teams Player of the Week.